The amount of energy you burn each day, in calories, is known as your TDEE – your total daily energy expenditure.

 For you to maintain your weight and not increase body fat, your energy expenditure (TDEE) should be matched by the energy in the food and drink you consume.
-The number of calories in what you eat and drink is known as your ‘maintenance calories’.
+That number of calories that keeps your weight the same is known as your ‘maintenance calories’.

 Therefore, your maintenance calories and your TDEE are two very important numbers because, knowing them means you can work out what you can eat in order to lose body fat, maintain weight or gain muscle.

 But they are just numbers.
 Or, rather, they are estimates or calculations of numbers.
-You DO NOT need to obsess over them and you don’t even need to know them, especially if your main goal is to lose body fat.
+You DO NOT need to obsess over them (here are some more things that can lead to paralysis by analysis!) and you don’t even need to know them, especially if your main goal is to lose body fat.
 Why?
 Because at the end of the day your body weight will show pretty conclusively if you are hitting your maintenance calories.

 Consider this analogy, where your height is your maintenance calories and a bridge you walk under is your TDEE.